yfnecz/Bike-Shop-Django/README.md

 Educational Python project for creating the "Bike Shop" using Django python framework.

-SQLite database is used for storage.
+SQLite database is used for data storage.

 To start the web applcation locally: